The Stadium at Tidewater Landing Reaches Major Construction Milestone

 • Discuss this story on the United Soccer League Championship message board...

-- Oakland Roots and Soul Sports Club Partner with LIUNA - Oakland Roots

-- Las Vegas Lights FC Signs Veteran Free Agent Midfielder Dre Fortune - Las Vegas Lights FC

-- Danny Vitiello Wins Third Straight Save of the Week Poll - Sacramento Republic FC
+- Out of the Office: Republic FC Honors Juneteenth with a Day of Service - Sacramento Republic FC

-- Las Vegas Lights FC Announce Summer Theme Night Schedule - Las Vegas Lights FC

-- LouCity to Host Mexico's Cancún FC for July 13 Friendly - Louisville City FC

 - The Stadium at Tidewater Landing Reaches Major Construction Milestone - Rhode Island FC

-- Indy Eleven Acquires Romario Williams from Hartford Athletic - Indy Eleven
+- Reflecting on the Founding of the Rowdies 50 Years Ago - Tampa Bay Rowdies

-- Hartford Athletic Acquire Defender Younes Boudadi, Transfer Forward Romario Williams to Indy Eleven - Hartford Athletic
+- Hartford Athletic Acquire Michael DeShields from Pittsburgh Riverhounds SC Via Transfer - Hartford Athletic

-- What to Watch for with LouCity at Tampa Bay Rowdies - Louisville City FC
+- FC Tulsa Visits Historic Greenwood District Ahead of Greenwood Night - FC Tulsa

+- Tim Howard Steps Down as Memphis 901 FC Sporting Director - Memphis 901 FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.